EHB-TI/web-app-acces-denied/README.md

 ![alt text](https://github.com/EHB-TI/web-app-acces-denied/blob/main/BasicFlowFirebase.png)

-For our project, we will use Firebase as back-end service.
+For our project, we will use Firebase as a back-end service.

-Firebase porvides many Cloud based Services.
+Firebase provides many Cloud-based Services.
 The main services that we will use are the Authentication Service and the Cloud Firestore database.

 > Cloud Firestore is a flexible, NoSQL, scalable Cloud database for mobile, web, and server development from Firebase and Google Cloud Platform.